Collaboration and Clear Communication Bring Great Projects to Life

-Periodically, we like to take a moment to highlight a project that has really made an impact on one of our team members and give you a behind-the-scenes look at what it’s like to work with our team.
-Today’s project highlight comes by way of Cross & Crown Project Manager Shelly Wolff.
+Periodically, we like to take a moment to highlight a project that made an impact on one of our team members and give you a behind-the-scenes look at what it’s like to work with our team.
+Today’s project highlight comes by way of Cross & Crown Project Manager, Shelly Wolff.

 Shelly is well known and trusted by our clients to manage project details and keep the creative process on schedule.
 In her role as project manager, she has the opportunity to really get to know the clients we serve and ensure that the products we create are meeting their needs.
 She also gets a firsthand look into the mission and vision that drives the clients we serve.

 We have the privilege of working with many nonprofit organizations and take great pride in the work we do to help them communicate important messages in memorable ways.
 Over the last five years, the Global Immersion Project stands out as particularly memorable for Shelly, and we asked her to share more about that with our readers.

 The Global Immersion Project

 The Global Immersion Project is training people of faith to engage our divided world in restorative ways.

 Can you tell us about one of your favorite client projects?

 My favorite project over the past five years would definitely be the new website for The Global Immersion Project—a San Diego based nonprofit working to train people of faith to engage our divided world in restorative ways.
 They came to us in mid-2017 in need of a little bit of help with their logo and a lot of help with a new website that launched in January 2018.
 They are a non-profit organization whose mission is to train people of faith in how to be peacemakers in our world.
 They stay in my mind because as a project manager, the collaboration and communication on this project was one of the best I’ve had a pleasure of being a part of and it was extra special to have that experience with a team whose mission I was 1,000% behind.

 Why was working on this particular project so memorable for you?